 The term “wages” is defined as all remuneration paid for personal services including salaries (this includes corporation officers salaries), commissions, bonuses, fees, fringe benefits, sick pay made directly to employee or dependents, deferred compensation and tips reported to an employer by his employees.

 The unemployment insurance tax is computed on the wages paid to each employee on a calendar quarter basis.
-The current taxable wage base that Arkansas employers are required by law to pay unemployment insurance tax on is ten thousand dollars ($10,000) per employee, per calendar year.
-In calendar year 2017, a new employer just beginning business in the state of Arkansas, is assigned a new employer rate of 3.2%, and will remain at that rate until three (3) full years of benefit risk have been established.
+The current taxable wage base that Arkansas employers are required by law to pay unemployment insurance tax on is seven thousand dollars ($7,000) per employee per calendar year.
+In the calendar year 2023, a new employer just beginning a business in the state of Arkansas is assigned a new employer rate of 3.1% and will remain at that rate until three (3) full years of benefit-risk have been established.
 When an employer acquires an ongoing business location that was required to pay unemployment insurance taxes in Arkansas, that employer’s rate may be transferred to the employer acquiring the business.
-When an entire business is acquired, and its operation is continued, the tax rate from the previous owner will be assigned to the new owner.
+When an entire business is acquired and its operation is continued, the tax rate from the previous owner will be assigned to the new owner.

 Workers filing claims for unemployment insurance benefits must first be determined eligible for receipt of these benefits before any payments are made.
 Once their eligibility is determined, they must continue to meet certain criteria, some of which are: